Netanyahu, challenger: 2 front-runners in Israel elections

 BENJAMIN NETANYAHU: SEEKING TO MAKE HISTORY

-Netanyahu is on track to score a fourth straight term — and fifth overall — and break the record for Israel's longest-serving leader.
+If Netanyahu scores a fourth straight term and fifth overall, he will be on track to break the record as Israel's longest-serving leader.
 As a fixture of the Israeli political scene for over three decades, "Bibi" Netanyahu has become the face of Israel on the world stage.

 He has run on his reputation as a seasoned statesman, welcoming a line-up of powerful leaders to Jerusalem just weeks before the election and playing up high-profile photo-ops with everyone from Russian President Putin to his close ally and friend President Donald Trump, who has lavished him with a string of political gifts.